Updated Jan. 6, 2021

 24-hour Retail Delivery Exemption

-Effective immediately, and until further notice, all retail businesses are exempt from the City of Toronto Noise Bylaw to facilitate after-hour deliveries.
+Until further notice all retail businesses are exempt from the City of Toronto Noise Bylaw to facilitate after-hour deliveries.

 The City’s Noise Bylaw includes the ability to provide an exemption in response to extraordinary circumstances affecting the immediate health, safety or welfare of the community.
 This exemption will ensure retailers can receive deliveries 24 hours of a day, seven days a week to ensure essential goods remain in stock.